mcolvin/PSPAP-Reboot/docs/_posts/2017-06-28-M0-and-closure.md

 a robust design estimator and the consequences of violating this assumption are not transparent.
-3. To evaluate the effect of movement on abundance estimates we used a simulation study to fish a closed population capture recapture abundance estimator to a virtual population with known population size and capture probability.
+3. To evaluate the effect of movement on abundance estimates we used a simulation study to fit a closed population capture recapture abundance estimator to a virtual population with known population size and capture probability.
 4. We then allowed Pallid Sturgeon to move in and out of the study area with